 The crash of 1929 sent the United States economy into recession, with GDP and high unemployment and poverty in a continual decline up to 1933.

 Following the Mukden Incident, the Kwantung Army of the Empire of Japan invaded Manchuria - the semi-independent northeast provinces of the Republic of China under the governorship of Zhang Xueliang.
 After occupying the southern provinces of Liaoning and Kirin, the Japanese advanced north into Heilongjiang, completing its conquest in February 1932.

 Statute of Westminster

-The Parliament of the United Kingdom passes the Statute of Westminster, establishing legislative independence of the self-governing Dominions of the British Empire from the United Kingdom.
-The act is effective immediately in Canada and the Union of South Africa, and is considered irrelevant by the Irish Free State.
-Of the remaining Dominions, Australia and New Zealand will ratify the act in the 1940s, while Newfoundland will never adopt it due to financial difficulties.
+The Parliament of the United Kingdom passed the Statute of Westminster, establishing legislative independence of the self-governing Dominions of the British Empire from the United Kingdom.
+The act was effective immediately in Canada and the Union of South Africa, and was considered irrelevant by the Irish Free State.
+Of the remaining Dominions, Australia and New Zealand would ratify the act in the 1940s, while Newfoundland would never adopt it due to financial difficulties.

 Chancellor Adolf Hitler

-In a coalition agreement between the National Socialist German Workers' Party (NSDAP or Nazi party) and the German National People's Party (DNVP), German President Paul von Hindenburg appoints Nazi leader Adolf Hitler as Chancellor of Germany.
-From here Hitler will move swiftly to consolidate absolute power.
+In a coalition agreement between the National Socialist German Workers' Party (NSDAP or Nazi party) and the German National People's Party (DNVP), German President Paul von Hindenburg appointed Nazi leader Adolf Hitler as Chancellor of Germany.
+From here Hitler would move swiftly to consolidate absolute power.

-United States and Cuba sign a new Treaty of Relations, ending the US right to intervene in Cuba without consent
+The United States and Cuba signed a new Treaty of Relations, ending the US right to intervene in Cuba without consent.

 US withdraws from Haiti

-Last contingent of US Marines leaves Haiti, ending United States occupation
+The Last contingent of US Marines left Haiti, ending the United States occupation there.

 - American history